- Continue using the device carefully.

 - Justice

-- Disregard the non-verbal cues and proceed with the procedure.
+- Ignore the request and proceed with care.

 - Beneficence